633 W 5th Street #2890

 The federal employee breached their duty of care and acted negligently or wrongfully.

 The plaintiff is facing damages due to the VA’s medical negligence of the federal employee.

 The claimant must provide the relevant documentation to prove these four elements, including doctor’s notes, medical bills, appointment schedules, etc.

 How to File Your Claim Under FTCA?

 Under the FTCA, the claim process is quite strict and may take much longer than your average personal injury case.

 File a written claim with the relevant government department or administrative agency where the negligent federal employee works by completing a standard form 95.

-Ensure that you mention all the damages in your initial filing, as your civil lawsuit will be limited according to the listed damages.
+Ensure you mention all the damages in your initial filing, as your civil lawsuit will be limited according to the listed impairments.

-If you don’t hear from the federal agency after your initial claim filing, you have the right to pursue a federal lawsuit at any time.
+If you don’t hear from the federal agency after your initial claim filing, you can pursue a federal lawsuit at any time.